 Pro Tip: Use a Very Velvet thread to stitch clothing, e.g. a Santa jacket, in the Upright Cross stitch and marvel at the smooth, sumptuous garment you create.

-3. Parisian Needlepoint Background Stitch
+3. Double Brick Needlepoint Background Stitch

 We hope you find plenty of uses for these three very versatile, very easy needlepoint background stitches.